0cjs/sedoc/8bit/floppy.md

 thickness of the magnetic media.
 DD / HD 5.25" is 300 / 600 Oersted
 and 3.5" is 660 / 720 Oe. [[Retrocomputing SE][rcse 9303]]

+However, 8" floppy sleeves have the index hole in a [slightly different location][8ss-vs-ds] on single-sided and double-sided disks, and so SS disks cannot be used in DS drives and vice versa.

 Single vs. double density refers only to the encoding format: FM for SD and MFM for DD.
 (M2FM was an early DD scheme replaced by MFM.)
 These all use what's now called "double density" media.